Academic Common Market

 Residents of other states may contract for entry into Northeastern State University Oklahoma School of Optometry, Oklahoma State University Center for Veterinary Health Science and the University of Oklahoma Health Sciences Center College of Dentistry.
 In 2018-19, these Oklahoma institutions received approximately $284,000 from other SREB states.

 State Authorization Reciprocity Agreement

 A nationwide system to offer more high-quality distance education programs for students and ease the regulatory burden on institutions.
 SREB member states may opt-in to offer distance education activities in other SARA states.
 By participating, colleges and universities in the SREB region save almost $30 million annually.

 Oklahoma is an approved member of SARA.

-Oklahoma SARA representative: Daniel Archer, Assistant Vice Chancellor for Academic Affairs, Oklahoma State Regents for Higher Education.
+Oklahoma SARA representative: Kyle Foster, Assistant Vice Chancellor for Academic Affairs, Oklahoma State Regents for Higher Education.

 Fact Book and Data Exchange

 Oklahoma leaders receive the SREB Fact Book on Higher Education and Oklahoma: Featured Facts From the SREB Fact Book on Higher Education.

 Oklahoma’s Participating Agencies and SREB-State Data Exchange Coordinators: